abigalekim/old_website/_posts/2020-1-26-whycmuscs.md

 # Conclusion

-I hope that this post gives you a lot more information about being a SCS student, and if you're a high school senior, that it helps make your college decision.
+I hope that this post gives you a lot more information about being a SCS student, and if you're a high school senior, it helps make your college decision.
 Feel free to contact me if you have any questions or feedback!